Skip to Content

 Ingredients

-• 1 medium beet, shredded or spiralized
+• 1 medium beet (or 3-4 small beets), shredded or spiralized

 • 3 medium carrots, shredded or spiralized